examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/lab/index.md

 > [!WARNING]
 > This will not work if your browser is too old or does not support Web Assembly/Web Workers.
 If you're using a privacy focused browser like cromite, please enable JavaScript JIT and WebAssembly from the permissions menu.

+If the Run Button doesn't load, try reloading your browser!

 Example Code:
 ```python
 print("Hello world")